-More than 250 million people use Pinterest each month to discover and do what they love, and, according to comScore that includes 12 million people in Canada.
-Additionally, people save 4.5 million ideas on Pinterest in Canada each day.
+More than 250 million people use Pinterest each month to discover and do what they love, and people save 4.5 million ideas on Pinterest in Canada each day.

 “We have a strong, passionate user base in Canada and there is a great opportunity for businesses to connect with these people that are actively considering what to do or buy next,” said Jon Kaplan, Global Head of Partnerships at Pinterest.
 “With the addition of a proven industry expert in Erin who will lead our growing new office, we are committed to the Canadian market and the many businesses we look forward to working with.”

 More than 1.5 million businesses worldwide use Pinterest to connect with people who come to the platform with a purpose, making them open to ideas.
 As a result, businesses can turn them into customers and drive growth for their company.

 There are thousands of active advertisers in Canada, and this number has increased 50% since the beginning of the year.
 Advertisers include Nestlé Canada, Nature’s Path and startups like Inkbox, a semi-permanent tattoo company.